opensemanticsearch/open-semantic-search/docs/doc/analytics/law/README.md

-For getting the [open data list / thesaurus of law code labels and their alternate labels/aliases](https://github.com/opensemanticsearch/open-semantic-search-apps/blob/master/var/opensemanticsearch/media/ontologies/law_codes.rdf) we [query, extract and import Open Data of entities from Wikipedia from the the free universal knowledge graph Wikidata](../../datamanagement/opendata/wikidata) by the following **SPARQL query** returning RDFS labels and SKOS thesaurus alternate labels):
+For getting the [open data list / thesaurus of law code labels and their alternate labels/aliases](https://github.com/opensemanticsearch/open-semantic-search-apps/blob/master/var/opensemanticsearch/media/ontologies/law_codes.rdf) we [query, extract and import Open Data of entities from Wikipedia from the the free universal knowledge graph Wikidata](../../datamanagement/opendata/wikidata) by the following **SPARQL query** returning RDFS labels and SKOS thesaurus alternate labels:

 ```